1914 fleet review: Aftermath

 After the review the First Fleet was scheduled to take part in flag-showing visits and the Second and Third Fleets to return to port and discharge their reservists.
 The Third Fleet was dispersed to its home ports to pay off on 23 July; the First and Second Fleets moved to Portland Harbour and made some initial preparations for active service, with ammunition loaded and personal effects taken off.
 On 26 July the First Sea Lord, Prince Louis of Battenberg, ordered the First Fleet to remain assembled and the following day ordered the reactivation of the reserve fleets and the commencement of precautionary patrols around British harbours.
 This action, for which he had no legal basis for ordering, came to be regarded as important in ensuring that the navy was in a state of readiness for the outbreak of war; by 1918 the common public perception was that Churchill had made the order, having foreseen the coming war.

 The RNAS aeroplanes, under Samson, had begun a tour of southern England after the review, beginning with displays at Dorchester and the Central Flying School at Upavon.
 The aircraft were at Upavon on 27 July when they received an order to prepare for war and concentrate at Eastchurch.
 By this time the RNAS seaplanes had already commenced war-style patrols of the coast.

 On 27 July Austria invaded Serbia and two days later the First Fleet was ordered to its wartime base of Scapa Flow, Portland being considered at risk from surprise attack.
 Here, with parts of Second Fleet, it was formed into the Grand Fleet.
 Russia announced a mobilisation of her military on 30 July and the following day Germany mobilised and its High Seas Fleet moved from Norway to the North Sea; by this time the vessels at Scapa Flow had completed most of their preparations for war.

 Germany declared war on Russia on 1 August and the same day Britain mobilised the Royal Navy for war.
 On 3 August Germany declared war on France and invaded Belgium.
 A British ultimatum for Germany to respect the neutrality of Belgium expired without reply at 23.00 on 3 August and Britain declared war shortly afterwards.
-The Admiralty ordered its ships to commence hostilities against Germany at midnight and the following morning HMS Lance fired the first British shot of the war to sink the German ferry Königin Luise after it failed to stop when ordered.
+The Admiralty ordered its ships to commence hostilities against Germany at midnight and the following morning the destroyer HMS Lance fired the first British shot of the war to sink the German ferry Königin Luise, which was laying mines, after it failed to stop when ordered.